BorisDudkin/FinTech_Project_3_Digital_Art/README.md

 ## Installation Guide

-The application can be started from the terminal using Streamlit, once in the directory of the application and all the required libraries and the application are installed.  (see instructions below):<br/>
+Please clone the full repository from github to a project folder.<br/> The application can be started from the terminal using Streamlit in the directory of the application after all the required libraries, additional software and the environment setup is completed. (see instructions below):<br/>

 ```python
 streamlit run app.py